Woman packing a FedEx box.

 1. Dimensional-weight pricing is applicable on a per-package basis.
 To calculate the dimensional weight for your intra-Canada and international packages multiply the length by width by height of each package in inches and divide by 139 cubic inches per pound (if multiplied in centimetres divide by 5,000 cubic centimetres per kilogram).
 If the dimensional weight exceeds the actual weight, FedEx will assess charges based on the dimensional weight.

-2. Round dimensions of one-half inch or greater to the next whole number; round dimensions less than one-half inch down.
+2. Round all dimensions up to the next whole inch/centimetre whenever the measurement exceeds a whole number by any amount.
 Round the final calculation to the next whole pound (if multiplying in centimetres, round dimensions that are a fraction of a centimetre to the next whole number and the final calculation to the next whole kilogram).
 This is the dimensional weight of your package.
 If this weight exceeds the actual weight, charges will be assessed based on the dimensional weight.

 3. Compare the dimensional weight of your package to the actual weight using the same unit of measurement.